apache/opendal/CONTRIBUTING.md

 OpenDAL promises fast iteration (I mean very fast).

 We commit to reviewing your PRs within 24 hours, and often within 8 hours.
-In return, we expect you to respond to our review within 24 hours as well.
+In return, we expect you to respond to our review within 24 hours as well. *It doesn't mean you MUST respond to us within 24 hours.
+You can contribute at your own pace.*

 If a PR receives no response for 24 hours, it will be closed.
 Please note that closing a PR does not mean rejection; we simply aim to keep our community iterating quickly by only tracking PRs awaiting review.
 By closing on-going (instead of on-reviewing) PR allow both of us foucing our own work.